THE POWER OF PERSONALIZATION: B2METRIC'S PRODUCT RECOMMENDATIONS FOR E-COMMERCE

 4- Customer disappointment: Out of stock page

 Cross-selling is a marketing strategy that persuades prospective customers to purchase add-on products.
-Add-on products are very popular with health care and insurance providers, but they have been largely adopted by online retailers as well.
-Even if you don’t know what is cross-selling you have definitely seen it at least once.
-For example, if you try to buy a phone from an online shop, the website will try to cross-sell you phone cases, wireless headphones, etc. It works even better for fashion retailers.
-They cross-sell belts, hats, accessories, even t-shirts with just a pair of jeans.
+Add-on products are very popular with health care and insurance providers, but online retailers have broadly adopted them.
+Even if you have yet to learn to cross-sell, you have seen it at least once.
+For example, if you buy a phone from an online shop, the website will attempt to cross-sell your phone cases, wireless headphones, etc. It works even better for fashion retailers.
+They cross-sell belts, hats, accessories, and even t-shirts with just a pair of jeans.

-Upselling is a marketing strategy that persuades prospective customers to purchase higher value products or upgrade a product or a service.
+Upselling is a marketing strategy that persuades prospective customers to purchase higher-value products or upgrade a product or a service.
 If we go with jeans example, upselling means offering better quality jeans.
 Or instead of phone cases, it means selling the next model of the same phone.
-Cross-selling means fries with your burger, upselling means getting a bigger burger.
+Cross-selling means fries with your burger; upselling means getting a giant burger.

-- Data collecting from various sources of product & historic price
+- Data collected from various sources of product & historic price

 - Defining goals

 - Train the model & automated model selection

 - Automated feature engineering to find the best features

 - Getting the optimized cost for each product